madsmarzano/fantasia-frenzy/README.md

-Fantasia Frenzy
 2D Platformer Game Project for CIS/ART 118
-Made by Jon, Mads, Shane, and Sniel
+made by Jon, Mads, Shane, and Sniel